xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 - we can also set default values: `int X { get; set; } = 12;`
 - we can also explicitly set the accessibility of the functions: `public int Length { get; private set; }`
 	- `public` affects `get`, since it doesn't have an explicit modifier, but not `set`, because it has one

+#### Read-only
+- `set` can be omitted, which makes the property read-only
+- this means it can only be changed in the constructor and nowhere else

 #### Instantiating objects with properties
 ```cs